techfilz/BloggingApp/README.md

 2. Design Endpoints for the App : /register /login etc
 3. Build the App frontend - create routes
 4. Develop the backend - handle all requests

+TODO: fix security, validate inputs, add on additional use cases I used this code as an exercise to migrate to Django using ChatGPT as well.